 - Chop tomatoes, onion and fresh basil and combine in a mixing bowl.
 Add sauteed garlic WITH the excess olive oil from the pan.

 - Squeeze 1/4 lemon juice over the vegetable mixture and season with salt and pepper to taste.

 - Mix well and chill in the refrigerator.

 - In a small bowl, season the other 2 tablespoons of olive oil with salt and pepper.

-- Lay baguette slices on a baking sheet and brush with seasoned olive oil.
+- Lay baguette slices on a baking sheet and use silicone basting brush to apply seasoned olive oil.
 Bake for 8 minutes or until edges are lightly browned.